awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 # Moving an environment and resizing or encrypting Amazon EBS volumes<a name="move-environment"></a>

 You can move an AWS Cloud9 development environment from one Amazon EC2 instance to another\.
-For example, you might want to do the following:
+For example, you might want to do the following actions:
 + Transfer an environment from an Amazon EC2 instance that is impaired or performing in unexpected ways compared with a healthy instance\.
-+ Transfer an environment from an older instance to one that has the latest system updates\.
++ Transfer an environment from an existing instance to one that has the latest system updates\.
 + Increase or decrease an instance's compute resources because the environment is overused or underused on the current instance\.

 You can also resize the Amazon Elastic Block Store \(Amazon EBS\) volume that is associated with an Amazon EC2 instance for an environment\.
-For example, you might want to do the following:
+For example, you might want to do one or both of the following actions:
-+ Increase a volume's size because you're running out of storage space on the instance\.
++ Increase the size of a volume because you're running out of storage space on the instance\.
-+ Decrease a volume's size because you don't want to pay for extra storage space that you aren't using\.
++ Decrease the size of a volume because you don't want to pay for extra storage space that you aren't using\.

 Before you move or resize an environment, you can try stopping some running processes in the environment or adding a swap file to the environment\.
 For more information on dealing with low memory or high CPU usage, see the relevant issue in [*Troubleshooting*](troubleshooting.md#troubleshooting-ide-low-memory)\.